guille-gil/SQL-portfolio/Foodhunter/README.md

 ![Database Schema](https://github.com/guille-gil/SQL-portfolio/raw/main/Foodhunter/schema.png)

 By delving into these hypotheses and thoroughly analyzing the data, we aim to provide actionable insights and recommendations for FoodHunter to reverse the downward revenue trend and enhance overall business performance.
-Stay tuned for updates as we progress through the various stages of this SQL project!